Guidelines for Organizing Server Rack

 When mounting all of the equipment (such as servers, storage, switches, and routers) into the server rack, cable management tends to have been overlooked in many times.
 Without a good rack cable management solution, all of the network cables in the rack look like spaghetti.
 In this case, cable management becomes a tremendous challenge for IT technicians and network installers in most data centers.
+How to organize a server rack?
 In fact, some simple plans and a right arsenal of tools are prepared before installing the server rack, such messy situations will be avoided.

 The reason is simple enough: poorly routed cables can lead to an assortment of problems over time.
 First, everything unorganized and jumbled just creates a high risk for cables to be tangled up, and a possibility of making a mistake when reconnecting cables.
 Second, rack cable management is directly related to hardware safety.
 All equipment running on the rack is going to generate heat, so organizing a rack with a conception involving space will help promote the airflow and hardware management.
 Last but not least, cable labels should not be neglected, which help save lots of time on troubleshooting.
 For more information about cable labeling, please refer to Proper Cable Labeling Guidelines.
 Just imagine how difficult it would be trying to trace a cable through that mess?
 Therefore, a large emphasis should be placed on organization and cleanliness when creating the server rack setup.
 The following video gives a quick look at the structured cabling solutions of fiber or copper system in a single rack.